 The parents could never describe just how useless they felt as they watched the scene unfold in front of them, powerless to do anything to help their son.

 "Harry you said you're trying to find another way to avoid confront with Tom, what did you mean?" asked Alice, glad that he was trying to come up with an alternative way of solving the problem rather than simply combatting the danger head-on.

 "I'm uh… I'm going along with a plan of Dumbledore's to showcase my parseltongue abilities to the whole school in the hope that it will draw the real culprit out and make them easier to catch because then they'll be less cautious knowing that the whole school thinks it's me."

 This got mixed reviews from the family.
 Some people like Amelia, Remus and Frank saw the benefit of such an idea, while others thought it was only bringing unnecessary harm to himself.
-Lily on the other hand couldn't think of much else other then how angry she was with Dumbledore for using her son for his own personal plans without even informing them of what was going on.
+Lily, on the other hand, couldn't think of much else other than how angry she was with Dumbledore for using her son for his own personal plans without even informing them of what was going on.

 However, if that confession upset her it was nothing compared to the reaction generated from the family by Harry's next comment.